opoupeney/dfd/source/glossary.rst

         The user interface of an application is everything that the user can see and interact with usually presented on a page with display text, input field, buttons, etc. view
         View is the name used for the UI component in DreamFace.
 It contains a layout and graphical controls which display text or create, modify or delete data.
+    View Editor
+        The View Editor in DreamFace is where developers can define the UI or visual layout of text and information of a view.
     VM
         A virtual machine is a software computer that, like a physical computer, runs an operating system and applications.
 The virtual machine is comprised of a set of specification and configuration files and on the physical resources of a host machine.
     VPN
         A virtual private network (VPN) extends a private network across a public network such as the Internet.
-It enables a computer to send and receive data across shared or public networks as if it is directly connected to the private network, while benefiting from the functionality, security and management policies of the private network.
+It enables a computer to send and receive data across shared or public networks as if it is directly connected to the private network, while benefiting from the functionality, security and management policies of the private network. whiteframe
+        whiteframe is an Material Design concept for adding depth and shadowing to graphical controls.
+It is set in :term:`dp`units.
+The higher the dp the more shadowing, so 10dp had a bigger shadow than 3dp.
     Yeoman
         Command-line utility written in Node.js which combines several functions into one place, such as generating a starter template, managing dependencies, running unit tests, providing a local development server, and optimizing production code for deployment.